Legal & Privacy

 The Midwest Institute for Sexuality and Gender Diversity complies with all applicable federal and state laws regarding nondiscrimination and affirmative action.
 The Institute is committed to a policy of equity and justice or all persons and does not discriminate on the basis of gender, gender identification or expression; sexual orientation or identity; romantic orientation or identity; affectional preference; sex; race; ethnicity; color; age; physical handicap or disability; class, socio-economic status, or background; religious, spiritual, or secular beliefs; political affiliation and views; public assistance status; veteran status; marital or familial status; weight; national origin; status of residency; or openness of any of the aforementioned; or any other basis prohibited by law.

-Inquiries or complaints may be addressed to the vice president for community accountability, Lee Dyer (firstname.lastname@example.org).
-For other Institute information email our chief marketing officer, Nick Pfost (email@example.com).
+Inquiries or complaints may be addressed to the director of operations, R.B.
+Brooks (email@example.com).
+For other Institute information email our director of marketing and communications, Nick Pfost (firstname.lastname@example.org).